-Community Care Licensing (CCLD) is required to inspect each Residential Care Facility for the Elderly (RCFE) at least once every 5 years (Title 22, §87756 (d)).
+Community Care Licensing (CCLD) is required to inspect each Residential Care Facility for the Elderly (RCFE) periodically (Title 22, §87756 (d)).
 CCLD is also obligated to visit (unannounced) approximately 20% of the facilities within its jurisdiction, annually (Title 22, §87756(c).
 Other reasons for unannounced visits may include, but are not limited to, the following:

 - The Licensee is on probation,